How to keep active during the winter months

 Help your loved one learn a musical instrument, a new skill, like knitting, or a new game, like Scrabble.
 Having a hobby is a great way to keep the mind active and also helps give structure to your loved ones day.
 Sharing a hobby with your loved one is a great way of maintaining that social engagement.

-We hope you have been inspired by professional live-in carers activities and our suggestions for keeping your loved ones active over the winter months.
+We hope you have been inspired by our suggestions for keeping your loved ones active over the winter months.